isomerpages/nlb-biblioasia/_oct-to-dec-2012/NLB Saudi Arabia Cultural Mission Collaboration.md

 The Saudi Arabia collection covers the following genres:

-1 Children’s fiction<br><br> The children’s fiction collection comprises books for readers of all ages, with genres ranging from fantasy to adventure.
-A highly acclaimed book in the collection is Let’s play by Halla Bint Khalid who is also the first Saudi female author and illustrator.
+1. Children’s fiction<br><br> The children’s fiction collection comprises books for readers of all ages, with genres ranging from fantasy to adventure.
+A highly acclaimed book in the collection is <i>Let’s Play</i> by Halla bint Khalid, who is also the first Saudi female author and illustrator.

 <img style="width:80%;" src="/images/Vol%208%20issue%203/2010.jpg">
- <div style="background-color: white;"> <center>(Left to Right)<br> All rights reserved.
-Ministry of Higher Education, 2010. <br>All rights reserved.
-Dar Jerboa Children’s Publisher, 2009. </center></div>
+ <div style="background-color: white;"><i><br>(From left) All rights reserved.
+Ministry of Higher Education, 2010; All rights reserved.
+Dar Jerboa Children’s Publisher, 2009.</i></div>

 <br><br>2 Adult fiction<br><br> The collection comprises novels which include the best in literature and fantasy.
 <img style="width:50%;" src="/images/Vol%208%20issue%203/Folklore.jpg">